 Redistricting in the state changed the boundaries of certain U.S. congressional and state legislative districts, and may affect which candidates appear on your ballot.

 How do I register to vote?

 How can I get an absentee ballot?
-Are there important deadlines?

-How do I know my absentee ballot is secure?
+How do I return my absentee ballot?